datacommonsorg/docsite/bigquery/index.md

 # Data Commons in BigQuery

-The entire Data Commons repository is available in the **[BigQuery Analytics Hub](https://console.cloud.google.com/bigquery/analytics-hub/exchanges(analyticshub:projects/841968438789/locations/us/dataExchanges/data_commons_17d0b72b0b2/listings/data_commons_1803e67fbc9))** data exchange.
+The Data Commons repository is available as Bigquery tables in the **[Analytics Hub](https://console.cloud.google.com/bigquery/analytics-hub/exchanges(analyticshub:projects/841968438789/locations/us/dataExchanges/data_commons_17d0b72b0b2/listings/data_commons_1803e67fbc9))** data exchange.

 For an introduction to Analytics Hub, see documentation [here](https://cloud.google.com/bigquery/docs/analytics-hub-introduction).
-These pages describe how you can work with the Data Commons tables and include sample SQL queries.
+In these pages you can learn how to use the Data Commons tables and find various sample SQL queries.

 ## In a Nutshell: What's Different about Data Commons